-- 1. Users shall not subvert restrictions associated with their accounts, such as quotas and levels of access. - 2.
+- 1. Authorized Use - 1.
+No one shall - 1. connect with or otherwise use any college computer, network, or other computing resource without proper authorization - 2. assist in, encourage, or conceal any unauthorized use, or attempted unauthorized use, of any college computer, network, or other computing resource; or - 3. misrepresent his or her identity or relationship to the college to obtain access to computing resources. - 2.
+Users shall use only those computing and network resources that have been authorized for their use and must identify computing work with their own names or an approved means of identification so that responsibility for the work can be determined and users contacted, if necessary. - 3.
+Users shall not install any software on any college computer without authorization from Information Technology Services or authority from other controlling entities.
+This includes but is not limited to shareware and/or freeware. - 2.
+User Accounts - 1.
+Users shall not subvert restrictions associated with their accounts, such as quotas and levels of access. - 2.
 Users should follow the procedures for accessing college computing systems as outlined in this document. - 3.
 No one shall give any password for any college computer or network to any unauthorized person, nor obtain any other person's password by any unauthorized means.
 Users are responsible for the use of their computer accounts and shall not allow others access to their accounts, through sharing passwords or otherwise.
 Users should take advantage of system-provided protection measures to prevent such access. - 4.
 When a user ceases being a member of the campus community within the college (i.e. no longer is a student or employee), his or her account and access authorization shall be terminated.
-A user shall not use facilities, accounts, access codes, privileges, or information for which he or she is not authorized. - C. Security and Other Related Matters - 1.
-No one shall - 1. knowingly endanger or compromise the security of any college - a. computer, network facility, or other computing resource or willfully interfere with others' authorized computer usage
+A user shall not use facilities, accounts, access codes, privileges, or information for which he or she is not authorized. - 3.
+Security and Other Related Matters - 1.
+No one shall - 1. knowingly endanger or compromise the security of any college - 1. computer, network facility, or other computing resource or willfully interfere with others' authorized computer usage